Our history

 Danish Institute of Applied Hydraulics

-The Danish Academy of Technical Sciences established the Danish Institute of Applied Hydraulics (Vandbygningsinstituttet), which later became known as DHI.
+The Danish Academy of Technical Sciences establishes the Danish Institute of Applied Hydraulics (Vandbygningsinstituttet), which later became known as the Danish Hydraulic Institute (DHI).

 1969

-We developed a pioneering method for the production of irregular waves in hydraulic model testing using a direct reproduction of measured time series from nature.
-This led to the development of our first irregular wave generator – a major step forward in hydraulic modelling.
+DHI develops a pioneering method to produce irregular waves in hydraulic model testing using a direct reproduction of measured time series from nature, leading to the development of our first irregular wave generator – a major step forward in hydraulic modelling.

 1970